Plugins

 // app/api/fill-template/route.ts

-import { processTemplate } from '@eigenpal/docx-editor-react/headless';
+import { processTemplate } from '@eigenpal/docx-editor-core/headless';

 export async function POST(req: Request) {